charvi1234/Stacks/README.md

-This repository contains various quetions implemented using stacks.
+This repository contains various questions solved using stacks.